kolov/doorman/README.md

 ### User tracking

 Your web site may want to offer services to not authenticated users.
-A user may visit your site a few times and find the resources he left by his last visit.
+A user may visit the site a few times and find the resources he left by his last visit.
-If the user decides to authenticate at some stage, keeps his identity, enriching it with some attributes like name, email etc.
+If the user decides to authenticate at some stage, he keeps his identity, enriching it with some attributes like name, email etc.

-`Doorman` offers two different middlewares to track users:
-  - `authUserMiddleware` provides `AuthedRequest`, giving the application access to the user identity
+`Doorman` offers `authUserMiddleware` to track users.
+It builds `AuthedRequest`, giving the application access to the user identity.

-  - `userTrackingMiddleware` is a weaker version - the user is tracked with a cookie, but the endpoint that does not need a user information gets a `Request`, not an `AuthedRequest`.
+Note: There is also a weaker version of the middleware: `userTrackingMiddleware`.
+The user is tracked with a cookie, but the endpoint that does not need a user information gets a `Request`, not an `AuthedRequest`.
+It is useful when tools outside of the application need user tracking cookie.
+Forget about if yo don't need that.

 To use the any middleware, provide a `UserManager`: